trustoverip/tswg-cesr-specification/spec/spec.md

 The three tables in this group are for large variable raw size Primitives.
 These three large variable raw size tables use 0, 1, or 2 lead bytes as appropriate for the associated pad size of 0, 1, or 2 for a given variable-sized raw binary value.
 The text code size for all three tables is 8 characters.
 As a special case, the first 62 entries in these tables represent that same crypto suite type as the 62 entries in the small variable raw size tables above.
 This allows one type to use a smaller 4-character text code when the raw size is small enough.

 The first character is the selector, the next three characters provide the type, and the last four characters provide the size of the value as a Base64 encoded integer.
 With 3 characters for each unique type code, each table provides 262,144 unique type codes.
 This should be enough type codes to accommodate all fixed raw size Primitive types for the foreseeable future.
 A given type code is repeated in each table for the same type.
 What is different for each table is the number of lead bytes needed to align a given length on a 24-bit boundary.
 The selector not only encodes the table but also implicitly encodes the number of lead bytes.
 The variable size is measured in quadlets of 4 characters each in the ‘T’ Domain and equivalently in triplets of 3 bytes each in the B’ Domain.
 Thus, computing the number of characters when parsing or off-loading in the ‘T’ Domain means multiplying the variable size by 4.
-Likewise computing the number of bytes when parsing or off-loading in the ‘B’ Domain means multiplying the variable size by 3.
+Likewise, computing the number of bytes when parsing or off-loading in the ‘B’ Domain means multiplying the variable size by 3.
 The four Base64 size characters provide value lengths in quadlets/triplets from 0 to 16,777,215 (`64**4 -1`).
 This corresponds to value lengths of up to 67,108,860 characters (`16777215 * 4`) or 50,331,645 bytes (`16777215 * 3`).

-##### Large variable raw size table With 0 lead bytes
+##### Large variable-length raw-size table With 0 lead bytes

 This table uses `7` as its first character or selector.
 The next three characters provide the type.
 The final four characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 0 are encoded with this table.
 The 3-character type code provides a total of 262,144 unique type code values.
 The maximum length of the value provided by the 4 size characters is 16,777,215 quadlets of characters in the ‘T’ Domain and triplets of bytes in the ‘B’ domain.
 All are raw binary Primitives with pad size of 0 that each includes 0 lead bytes.

-##### Large variable raw size table with 1 lead byte
+##### Large variable-length raw-size table with 1 lead byte

 This table uses `8` as its first character or selector.
 The next three characters provide the type.
 The final four characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 1 are encoded with this table.
 The 3-character type code provides a total of 262,144 unique type code values.
 The maximum length of the value provided by the 4 size characters is 16,777,215 quadlets of characters in the ‘T’ domain and triplets of bytes in the ‘B’ domain.
 All are raw binary Primitives with a pad size of 1 that each includes 1 lead byte.

-##### Large variable raw size table with 2 lead bytes
+##### Large variable-length raw-size table with 2 lead bytes

 This table uses `9` as its first character or selector.
 The next three characters provide the type.
 The final four characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 2 are encoded with this table.
 The 3-character type code provides a total of 262,144 unique type code values.
 The maximum length of the value provided by the 4 size characters is 16,777,215 quadlets of characters in the ‘T’ domain and triplets of bytes in the ‘B’ domain.
 All are raw binary Primitives with a pad size of 2 that each includes 2 lead bytes.

 ### Count code tables

 There may be as many at 13 Count code tables, but only three are currently specified.
 These three are the small count, four-character table, the large count, eight-character table, and the eight-character protocol genus and version table.
-Because Count codes only count quadlets/triplets or the number of Primitives or groups of Primitives, Count codes have no value component but have only type and size components.
-Because Primitives already are guaranteed to be composable, Count codes do not need to account for pad size as long as the Count code itself is aligned on a 24-bit boundary.
-The Count code type indicates the type of Primitive or group being counted and the size indicates either how many of that type are in the group or the number of quadlets/triplets consumed by that group.
-Both Count code tables use the first two characters as a nested set of selectors.
-The first selector uses`-` as the initial selector for Count codes.
+Each Count code shall be aligned on a 24-bit boundary.
+Count codes have no value component but have only type and size components.
+The size component counts quadlets/triplets in the following group.
+Moreover, because Primitives are already guaranteed to be composable, Count codes do not need to account for pad size as long as the Count code itself is aligned on a 24-bit boundary.
+The Count code type indicates the type of Primitive or group being counted, and the size indicates either how many quadlets/triplets are consumed by that group.
+Count code tables use the first two characters as a nested set of selectors.
+The first selector uses the `-` character for the initial selector.
 The next character is either a selector for another Count code table or is the type for the small Count code table.
 When the second character is numeral `0` - `9` or the letters `-` or `_` , then it is a secondary Count code table selector.
-When the second character is a letter in the range `A` - `Z` or `a` - `z`, then it is a unique Count code type.
-This results in a total of 52 single-character Count code types.
+When the second character is a letter in the range `A` - `Z` or `a` - `z`, then it is a unique single-character Count code.
+This results in a total of 52 single-character Count codes.

+All count codes except the genus/version code table (see below) are pipelineable because they count the number of quadlets/triplets in the count group.
+A quadlet is four Base64 characters in the *text* domain.
+A triplet is three B2 bytes in the *binary* domain.
+The count is invariant in either domain.
+This allows a stream parser to extract the count number of characters/bytes in a group from the stream without parsing the contents of the group.
+By making all count codes pipelineable, the stream parser can be optimized in a granular way.
+This includes granular core affinity.

 ::: issue
 https://github.com/trustoverip/tswg-cesr-specification/issues/15